pixiiidust/TeloMeshV2/README.md

 ### 7. Performance Optimization
 - Fast mode for processing large datasets efficiently
-- Optimized algorithms for subgraph detection
+- Optimized algorithms for pattern detection
 - Reduced computational complexity for network analysis
 - Processing time improvements of up to 70% for datasets with 1000+ users
 - Memory usage optimization for complex graphs